Akhiln33322/HomeTask1/README.md

 # HomeTask1
-# click on code of not visible
+# click on view code if not visible
 HomeTask1

 Matriculation Number: 7219528